How to Refinance Student Loans as a DACA Recipient

 In contrast, student loan refi through Juno doesn’t have any fees involved, and is basically a straight 1:1 refinance – that means you can only get a new loan covering the cost of your existing student debt.

-So no room to borrow too much or end up in a pickle about losing your house (since student loan refi typically doesn’t involve collateral, unlike home mortgage refi where your house can be foreclosed if you don't pay your mortgage loan bills).
+That means that you can't borrow more than what you already owe.
+Student loan refi typically doesn’t involve collateral, unlike home mortgage refi where your house can be foreclosed on if you don't pay your mortgage bills.

 As always, please consult a financial advisor for additional context.